-A book and album cover are the heart and soul of the piece, so naturally you’ll want your ad to feature this image.
+A book and album cover are the heart and soul of the piece, so naturally, you’ll want your ad to feature this image.
 Since the book and album often have text in addition to the title of the work, it can start to add up.
-Authors and artists can proudly showcase their without getting flagged for too much text.
+Authors and artists can proudly showcase theirs without getting flagged for too much text.

 You may not immediately think of it, but many games have a lot of text.
-If you’ll be selling some type of game, you’ll be able to use a screenshot of it in action for your ad since Facebook will consider it an exception.
+If you are selling some game, you’ll be able to use a screenshot of it in action for your ad since Facebook will consider it an exception.

 Event flyers often have a ton of pertinent information listed on the flyer.
 They also take quite a bit of time to make, so not being able to use one for your ad can be disheartening.
 Luckily, event flyers fall under the category of text exceptions.
 This will also allow you to keep your post text short and sweet if you wish.

-If you believe that you ad falls under one of the exception categories, be sure to request a manual review.
-You’ll usually be able to do this on the final page of your ad order before clicking Publish and you’ll need to enter an explanation.
-There are times when even with a manual review Facebook may flag or unapprove the ad.
+If you believe that your ad falls under one of the exception categories, be sure to request a manual review.
+You’ll usually be able to do this on the final page of your ad order before clicking Publish, and you’ll need to enter an explanation.
+There are times when even with a manual review, Facebook may flag or disapprove the ad.
 If this happens, here’s what you can do:

 -Respond to their message explaining why you believe they made a mistake.

--It can take up for 48 hours to receive a response, so hang tight.
+-It can take up to 48 hours to receive a response, so hang tight.

 If for some reason your ad is still not approved: